-5. Working quickly, firmly press mixture into molds.
+5. Working quickly, firmly press mixture into the DIY bath bombs molds.
 You can use soap-making molds, chocolate molds, ice cube trays, or even plastic Christmas tree ornaments that snap into two parts.
-The key is that they are plastic and large enough for the bath bomb to combine and set.
+The key is that they are plastic and large enough for the homemade bath bombs to set.

 6. Gently tap the mold so that the bath bomb releases and carefully lay on a towel or tray to dry.

 7. Let the DIY bath bombs dry for 30 minutes or until they are firm and won’t fall apart.

 To make a round bath bomb, over-fill two round halves and press them together firmly before tapping the molds to release the bath bomb.
 Or you could simply package them up in pairs in an organza bag.

 More Posts on Bath Bombs and DIY Natural Skin Care You Will Love!